Honiton: Agricultural Show

 Honiton is host to the annual Honiton Agricultural Show, an event traditionally held on the first Thursday of August in fields near the town, dating back to 1890.

 Education

 Honiton has two primary schools, Honiton Primary School and Littletown Primary School, as well as a secondary school, Honiton Community College, which includes a sixth form.

+Media

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Stockland Hill and local relay transmitters.

+Local radio stations are BBC Radio Devon on 103.4 FM, Heart West on 103.0 FM, and East Devon Radio, a community based radio station which broadcast to the town on 94.6 FM.

+The town is served by the local newspaper, Midweek Herald which is published on Wednesdays.

 Transport

 Road

 Honiton is at the junction of the A35, the A30, A373 and A375 roads.
 The A30 now bypasses the town to the north.
 Until the bypass's construction in 1966, the town was blighted by traffic congestion.
 Though, according to many residents, it still is.
 The town is 10½ miles from Junction 28 of the M5.
 Despite Honiton's relatively small size, as a primary route destination beyond the western end of the A303, Honiton is signed from as far as Amesbury, over 60 miles away.

 Rail

 Honiton railway station is on the West of England Main Line and is served by South Western Railway services to London Waterloo and Exeter St Davids.